winya/api-docs/_posts/android/1.0.0/README.md

 * `onAudioTrackSelectionChanged(@Nullable MediaTrackSelection trackSelection)`
         - called when the selected audio track is changed
 * `onTextTrackSelectionChanged(@Nullable MediaTrackSelection trackSelection)`
-        - called when the selected subtitle (closed caption) track is changed
+        - called when the selected text (subtitle / closed caption) track is changed
 * `onVideoFormatChanged(MediaFormat videoFormat)`
         - called when the video format of the selected video track is changed